Traffic light: Operation

-Many traffic light installations are fitted with vehicle actuation, i.e. detection, to improve the flexibility of traffic systems to respond to varying traffic flows.
-Detectors come in the form of digital sensors fitted to the signal heads or induction loops within the road surface.
-Induction loops are beneficial due to their smaller chance of breakdown, but their simplicity can limit their ability to handle some situations, particularly involving lighter vehicles such as motorcycles or pedal cycles.
+Many traffic light installations are fitted with vehicle actuation, i.e., detection, to improve the flexibility of traffic systems to respond to varying traffic flows.
+Detectors come in the form of digital sensors fitted to the signal heads or induction loops embedded in the road surface.
+Induction loops are beneficial due to their lower likelihood of failure, but their simplicity can limit their ability to handle certain situations, particularly those involving lighter vehicles such as motorcycles or pedal cycles.
 This situation most often occurs at times of day when other traffic is sparse as well as when the small vehicle is coming from a direction that does not have a high volume of traffic.